 Minor: African Studies

-Extracurricular Activities: Greek Life, NYU student newspaper, Washington Square News.
+Extracurricular Activities: I’m in Greek Life and I work for the NYU student newspaper, Washington Square News.

 How has Greek Life impacted your experience so far?